 If you’re looking for a memorable kid-friendly activity in Rome, Gladiator School is an event your children will never forget.
 For many Ciao Bambino clients, an afternoon at Gladiator School makes history come alive in a hands-on way during a family vacation in Italy.

-Although the swords are fake, the skills learned in class are real.
-Scantily clad men of yesteryear lead the troops through vigorous training.
+Although the swords are fake, the skills learned in class are very real.

-The two-hour class begins with a Gladiator history lesson in the Gruppo Storico Romano Museum with artifacts, models, weapons, and costumes from Ancient Rome.
-Our instructor was extremely entertaining and great with the kids.
-The session includes an opportunity to try on Gladiator paraphernalia.
-Giggle-producing for all!
+The two-hour class, led by scantily clad men of yesteryear, begins with a gladiator history lesson in the Gruppo Storico Romano Museum with artifacts, models, weapons and costumes from ancient Rome.
+Our instructor was highly entertaining and great with the kids.
+The session includes an opportunity to try on gladiator paraphernalia, which led to giggle-producing fun for all!

 The core class activity is learning to duel.
-But first, there’s a Gladiator-style warm up.
+But first, there’s a gladiator-style warmup that includes strength training, agility and even a little obstacle course.
 If you are worried the class will not engage your children, watch this video.
-Non-participation is – literally – not an option.
+Non-participation is literally not an option.

 Relevant Links: